heistp/irtt/doc/irtt-client.md

     - 1472 (max unfragmented size of IPv4 datagram for 1500 byte MTU)
     - 1452 (max unfragmented size of IPv6 datagram for 1500 byte MTU)

+-s
+:   Streaming mode, allows long running tests (subject to the limit of
+    the 32-bit unsigned sequence number).

+    - Test duration is infinite by default
+    - Does not record results or analyze statistics
+    - See also --stream-buflen

 -o *file*
 :   Write JSON output to file (use '-' for stdout).
 The extension used for